halur-io/android-hub/replit.md

     -   **User Management**: Role-Based Access Control (RBAC) with granular permissions.
     -   **Custom Sections**: Admin-controlled homepage sections supporting text, HTML, and embedded content.
 -   **Core Functionality**:
-    -   **Online Ordering**: Enable/disable via admin settings, configurable minimum order and tax rate.
-When disabled (or when delivery is disabled), the order page displays a professional disabled message with action buttons, and all "Add to Order" buttons are automatically removed from the menu page.
+    -   **Online Ordering**: App-only ordering system.
+When web ordering is disabled (or when delivery is disabled), the order page redirects users to download the mobile app with clear messaging that orders and delivery are exclusively through the app.
     -   **Table Reservations**: Integration with external reservation systems.
     -   **Branch Management**: Display with working hours, navigation links, and dynamic branch information.
     -   **Cart System**: Client-side cart management with server-side order processing.